John J. Sullivan (diplomat)

-John Joseph Sullivan (born November 20, 1959) is an American attorney and government official who served as the United States Ambassador to Russia from 2020 to 2022, and who previously served as the 19th United States Deputy Secretary of State from 2017 to 2019.
+John Joseph Sullivan (born November 20, 1959) is an American attorney and government official who served as the United States ambassador to Russia from 2020 to 2022, and who previously served as the 19th U.S. deputy secretary of state from 2017 to 2019.
 A member of the Republican Party, Sullivan served as Acting United States Secretary of State from April 1, 2018, to April 26, 2018, following President Donald Trump's dismissal of Secretary of State Rex Tillerson on March 13, 2018, until Tillerson's official successor, Mike Pompeo, was sworn in.
 Tillerson did not officially leave office until March 31, 2018.
 Sullivan, however, was delegated all responsibilities of the Secretary of State beginning March 13.

 On October 11, 2019, President Trump nominated Sullivan to be the United States Ambassador to Russia.
 On December 12, 2019, the United States Senate confirmed his nomination by a 70–22 vote.

 Sullivan remained Ambassador to Russia during the presidential transition of Joe Biden.
 On September 4, 2022, Sullivan left Moscow and stated he would retire.
 The U.S. deputy chief of mission in Russia, Elizabeth Rood, replaced Sullivan as the top U.S. diplomat in Moscow until a permanent successor was named.
 The White House on September 20 announced the nomination of Lynne Tracy, former U.S. ambassador to Armenia, to the post.